Tuesday, February 26, 2008

 The theme of "booking learning" recurs frequently in Vivekananda's writings.
 Its contrast with "experience" parallels, and indeed invokes, the empiricist distinction between "knowledge by description" and "knowledge by acquaintance."

 Vivekananda's use of the contrast between "book learning" and "experience" also invokes the traditional Indian distinction between higher knowledge (para vidya) and lower knowledge (apara vidya).
 The distinction between "higher" and "lower" knowledge can be traced back to the Upanishads, which present themselves as the esoteric (guhya; rahasya) teaching implied by all the Vedas.
-The first explicit mention of the distinction is Mundaka Up 1.1.4-6, but this is prefigured by Chan Up 7.1.13, which contrasts knowledge of the self (atma-vidya) with various other forms of knowledge.
+The first explicit mention of the distinction is Mundaka Up 1.1.4-6, but this is prefigured by Chan Up 7.1.13, which contrasts knowledge of the self (atma-vidya) with various other forms of knowledge, like grammar, astrology, etc.

 Echoing Mundaka 1.1.4-6, Vivekananda writes: